-So if absinthe isn’t hallucinogenic, why was it banned in most European countries and the US in the early 20th century?
+So if absinthe isn’t hallucinogenic, why was it banned in most European countries and the U.S. in the early 20th century?
 “Absinthe became a victim of its own popularity when the French wine industry and temperance movement targeted a common scapegoat to promote their respective agendas,” Breaux says.
-In reality, according to Breaux, it was “cheap, adulterated versions of the drink” sold by unscrupulous manufacturers, not unlike bathtub gin during Prohibition, that caused problems.
+In reality, according to Breaux, it was “cheap, adulterated versions of the drink” sold by unscrupulous manufacturers—not unlike bathtub gin during Prohibition—that caused problems.

-Absinthe is from the Czech Republic.
+4. Absinthe Is from the Czech Republic

-In the early 1990s, after the Velvet Revolution, the Czech Republic received a rash of “tourists willing to pay a premium for any bottled green (or bluish) liquid labeled ‘absinth’.”
+In the early 1990s, after the Velvet Revolution, the Czech Republic received a surge of “tourists willing to pay a premium for any bottled green (or bluish) liquid labeled ‘absinth’.”
 The truth is that the spirit was invented in Switzerland around the turn of the 19th century and was produced there and just over the border in southeastern France.
 “During the height of its popularity [in the late 1800s], more than 95 percent of the world’s absinthe was produced in that region,” Breaux says.

 5. Absinthe Should Be Served with a Flaming Sugar Cube